169.98 Police, patrol, or security guard vehicle.

 (1) a marked vehicle that is operated for maintenance purposes only;

-(2) a marked vehicle that is operated during a skills course approved by the Peace Officer
+(2) a marked vehicle that is operated during a skills course approved by the peace officer standards and training board;

 (3) a marked vehicle that is operated to transport prisoners or equipment; or